 Hello, my name is Neil Losada.
-I am a Partner at Best Behaviour K9 and I am the principal trainer and behaviour specialist.
+I am a Director at Best Behaviour K9 and I am the principal trainer and behaviour specialist.

 I am a Nationally Accredited Trainer responsible for training Police Dogs and their handlers in a variety of roles.
 I am an Approved Trainer and Committee Member with the National Association of Security Dog Users, training and assessing security dogs and their handlers and I hold a City and Guilds qualification in teaching.
 I am also a trainer with The Guild of Dog Trainers.